Can you name all the Google ranking factors?

 This means that it prioritizes content that answers questions, solves problems, or provides valuable information (in fact, there’s a handful of information about it in the new Google Search Essentials).

 Generally speaking, the most successful websites have content that is interesting, informative, and easy to read.

-Quality blog pages like this are exactly what search engines and users look for.
+So, quality blog pages like this are exactly what search engines and users look for.

-In fact, the article has been rewarded with a featured snippet:
+It’s the reason why the article has been rewarded with a featured snippet:

 However, if you want your content to rank higher in search engines, it’s not enough to simply make sure it is well-written and long-form.

 You must also take the following into account.